nghson2812/capstone_project/README.md

-# Modeling a Campus Network with Software-Defined Networking to Enhance Quality of Service: A Comparative Study with Traditional Configuration
+# Modeling a Campus Network with Software-Defined Networking to Enhance Quality of Service: A Comparative Study

 ## Setup Instructions